 How to manage our web hosting

-With the "Control Panel" of the web hosting, you can manage your hosting comfortably.
-The panel is made up of a section with hosting information and different sections with tools.
-To access the management panel of the hosting, in the "Basic list of ...
+With the web hosting "Control Panel", you can easily manage your hosting.
+The panel consists of a section with hosting information and different sections with tools.
+To access the hosting management panel, in the "Basic service list", click on the ...

 How to set up White Label Panel (Management)